-Buying a fibreglass pool direct is a great way to save thousands of dollars.
-Fibreglass pool shell prices can vary massively and all fibreglass pools look shiny and well made when new.
+Buying a fibreglass pool direct is a great way to save thousands of your hard earned dollars.
+Fibreglass pool shell prices vary massively and all fibreglass pools look shiny and well made when new.
 How can you tell if you are buying a quality low maintenance pool direct at an affordable price or buying the proverbial lemon and years of problems and frustration?
-If you look for the following tell tale indicators, you won't have to worry about lemons.
+If you look for the following tell tale indicators, you won't have to worry about making lemonade from lemons.

 If the fibreglass pool shell is manufactured to a high standard, the pool wall should not need to be reinforced.
-If the pool wall is completely flat, it is a sign of quality.
-It also means your automatic pool cleaner will be able clean your pool walls up to the waterline.
-Pool cleaners can't get onto the structural reinforcing ledge ("safety ledge") which means plenty of your time spent manually brushing the dirt off the ledge (as one customer said "you mean those dirt collecting ledges?").
+If the pool wall is completely flat, it is an immediate sign of quality.
+It also means your automatic pool cleaner will be able to properly clean your pool walls up to the waterline.
+Pool cleaners can't properly get onto the structural reinforcing ledge ("safety ledge") which means plenty of your time spent manually brushing dirt off the ledge (as one customer said "you mean those dirt collecting ledges?").
 Which is like buying an expensive vacuum cleaner that only does two thirds of the house and you manually broom up the rest.

 Tell Tale Indicator 2 - Pool Depth

 The 1.90m deep pool holds 48,000 litres compared to 44,800 litres for the 1.70m pool.
 Effectively, 7% less pool for your cash.
 That price saving isn't a bargain.
 You're simply getting less pool for your money so its cheaper.
 "Meh, we can live with that" you say.
 Fair enough.
-However the depth can tell you plenty about the pools quality.
+However, the depth can tell you plenty about the pool shells quality.